Fleet Safety can play a part in accident reduction

 So, how can you protect your drivers and your organisation’s motoring budget?

-As employers, you have a legal, moral and social responsibility to improve fleet safety, hence improving the safety of your employees and the general public.
+As employers, you have a legal, moral and social responsibility to improve driver safety, hence improving the safety of your employees and the general public.
 Managing road risk can also have positive financial benefits.
 For example, road traffic accidents can cost your organisation increased insurance premiums, lost productivity and revenue, damaged stock and possible sick leave.
 Reducing accidents by raising awareness can thus, improve your business’ motoring budget.

 Implementing a straightforward Driving Policy is paramount.
 Your policy should be produced in consultation with managers and your health and safety officer.
 Furthermore, your company policy must include your organisation’s health and safety statement.